NativeScript/docs-v7/navigation.md

 var topmost = frameModule.topmost();
 ```

-There are several ways to perform navigation and which one to use depends on the needs of your app.
+There are several ways to perform navigation, which one to use depends on the needs of your app.

 ### Navigate by Page Name